PuZheng/flask-report/README.md

 Flask-Report
 ============

 *Flask-Report* is a [Flask](flask.pooco.org) plugin.
-I write this plugin to generate beautiful interactive reports in web pages.
+I write this plugin to generate interactive reports in web pages.
 It supports several types of representations:

     * list table
     * pie chart